-Background Colour Number Colour Allocated Number Conditions General Senior Classes Yellow Black N/A Junior Classes White Black N/A Cadet Classes White Red N/A National Level Championships and Series and State Championship Australian Kart Championship - National Champion Green Yellow 1 May only be used in the same Class in which it was awarded.
+Background Colour Number Colour Allocated Number Conditions General Senior Classes Yellow Black N/A Junior Classes White Black N/A Cadet Classes White Red N/A Nat tional Leve l Champior nships and Series and State Championship Australian Kart Championship - National Champion Green Yellow 1 May only be used in the same Class in which it was awarded.
 May be used in all Meetings.
 May be used from the end of the National Championship in which it was earned until the end of the next National Championship.
 The number "1" is only permitted to be used by the National Champion.
 National Series - Champion Red White 1 May only be used in the same Class in which it was awarded.
 May be used in all Meetings.
 May be used from the end of the National Series in which it was earned until the end of the following year's National Series.
 The number "1" is only permitted to be used by the National Series Champion for National Series events for the following year.
 State Kart Championship - Champion Blue White N/A May only be used in the same Class in which it was awarded.
 May be used in all Meetings.
-May be used from the end of the State Championship in which it was earned until the end of the following year's State Championship or the end of the following Year, whichever comes sooner.
+May be used from the end of the State e-off Events (The follow ving Events are the on ly Events re cognised by KA as having 'Plate Status') Ultimate Club Racer - Winners (National Cup) Silver Black N/A May only be used in the same Class/Division in which it was awarded.
+May be used in all Club Meetings and the following year's Ultimate Club Racer National Cup Meeting May be used from the end of the Meeting in which it was earned until the end of the following year's Meeting or the end of the following Year, whichever comes sooner.
 The number "1" is not permitted to be used.